TPG pays Murdoch unit $214 million for Chinese media company stake

-HONG KONG (Reuters) - U.S. private equity firm TPG Capital TPG.UL will pay HK$1.66 billion ($213.73 million) for 21st Century Fox-controlled Star Entertainment’s remaining stake in a Chinese satellite television operator.
+HONG KONG, Oct 19 (Reuters) - U.S. private equity firm TPG Capital will pay HK$1.66 billion ($213.73 million) for 21st Century Fox-controlled Star Entertainment’s remaining stake in a Chinese satellite television operator.

 The move is the next step of Rupert Murdoch’s slow exit from Chinese media, following News Corp’s sale of controlling stakes in three mainland television channels to domestic private equity funds in 2010.